MihirR23/Aerospace_Digital_Twin/_posts/2026-01-27-change-of-plan.md

 - Must be available in STEP format for Siemens NX compatibility
 - Must have sufficient detail for physics simulation

-I evaluated several platforms including GrabCAD, TurboSquid, and Cults3D.
-Many models were either too expensive, only available in mesh formats (STL), or lacked the thrust reverser components I needed.
+I evaluated several platforms including GrabCAD, TurboSquid and Cults3D.
+Many models were either too expensive, only available in mesh formats (STL) or lacked the thrust reverser components I needed.

 ---